Google スプレッドシートとAirtableの連携イメージ

 With the automation flow, you should be able to maintain information consistency and prevent human errors.

-Automation Example Using Google Sheets
+Example of Automation Using Google Sheets

 By automating the addition of information to Google Sheets, you can reduce the effort required to create shared documents and improve work efficiency.

-Get Notified When a Row is Updated in Google Sheets
+Receive a Notification When a Row is Updated in Google Sheets

 By automatically sending notifications, you can quickly grasp update information, allowing you to proceed with your work while ensuring transparency of information.